 Now, I know it might sound obvious, but it’s always shocking to me to realize how many CISOs begin to implement cybersecurity tools and solutions without first reviewing the policies that are already in place.
 In my professional view, it’s crucial to first understand where you stand, your high-level business goals, and only then create such a cybersecurity work plan.

 Being part of Cervello makes me prouder every day.
-The main reason is that as a mission – we invest all of our homeland security and cybersecurity capabilities to create a safer, more trusted public transportation service for our children and the future.
-At Cervello, we even offer such services, as complementary to our cybersecurity products.
+The main reason is that as a mission – we invest all of our homeland security and rail cybersecurity capabilities to create a safer, more trusted public transportation service for our children and the future.

-Please, do feel free to approach me with any questions about railway cybersecurity, the Cervello cybersecurity platform, our services, or just to discuss cybersecurity in general, as this topic is very close to my heart.
+Please, do feel free to approach me with any questions about railway cybersecurity, Cervello’s railway cybersecurity platform, our services, or just to discuss cybersecurity in general, as this topic is very close to my heart.